Hermann T. Schrader: Melbourne

 He converted to Catholicism in 1927.
-He died on his way home after attending a concert.

-He was remembered by one writer as a warm friend, a generous critic, a fine artist, a merry companion, an unassuming genius.
-He remembered his white hair, his ruddy cheeks, his stiff collar and funny bow tie.
-Fritz Kreisler was respectful towards him, and Percy Grainger deferred to him as a young artist might to an elder.
-Florence Hood gratefully remembered him, her first teacher.

-It seems somehow fitting that Mr. Schrader should have been leaving a concert when Death slipped an arm under his and led him away.
+He died on his way home after attending a concert.It seems somehow fitting that Mr. Schrader should have been leaving a concert when Death slipped an arm under his and led him away.
 A man who had devoted his life to music might well ask that the last evening of his life be spent in listening to music.